 The injured party (for example the photographer) has the possibility to assess their damages according to different variations: lost profit, fictitious royalties and customary tariff rates.
 It follows that the assessment of damages depends on the individual situation.
 Legal fees are added to the damages, which can sometimes be as high as the damages themselves.
 Moreover, how long the work has been used unlawfully needs to be considered.
 For each additional day of unlawful use, most warnings demand a predefined sum.

 The amount of damages depends on the individual case.

 And what happens if you don't respond to a warning letter?
 The consequences of not responding are likely to be a lawsuit.
 This is because the unlawful use of intellectual property is a criminal offence.
 If you don't want to take this risk, you should respond to a warning letter as soon as possible.

 Bottom line: can a lawyer help me?

 This question cannot be answered in a general way either.
 Basically, you should get a lawyer on board in case of major violations and high claims.
-They may be able to help you to reduce the claims for damages.
+They may be able to help you reduce the claims for damages.
 Specialized law firms (intellectual property law) are often confronted with such situations.
 One of the best-known law firms is the Cologne-based media law firm WBS, which uses its own YouTube videos to educate those interested in the law on a wide range of issues.

 When considering whether to hire a lawyer, you should of course bear in mind that law firms also charge a certain hourly fee.
-They will charge for consultation and documentation costs, just as the other party's lawyer will.
+They'll charge for consultation and documentation costs, just as the other party's lawyer will.
 Consulting a lawyer, despite the additional costs, is usually the right solution.
 This is because many law firms are familiar with such cases and know the correct procedure to follow in the event of a warning.